AkdCodespace1/Diasosi-NFT-Minter/README.md

 The dApp is simple and straight forward to use;
 When you load the dApp, it immediately prompts you to connect wallet

-The dApp has a "Connect Wallet" button at the top right corner of the page, there you connect your Ethereum wallet as a means of authentication
+ The dApp has a "Connect Wallet" button at the top right corner of the page, there you connect your Ethereum wallet as a means of authentication
-It also has a "Mint NFT" button which performs the minting function in the dApp Then "More NFTs" button which displays all the minted NFTs in a pre-formatted grid manner.
+ It also has a "Mint NFT" button which performs the minting function in the dApp  The minted NFT is displayed in the "YOUR NFT" section of the page

-Then there’s a counter that takes record of already minted NFTs
+ Please note that the images to be minted have been pre-processed and stored in a decentralized file storage facility called Interplanetary File System (IPFS) with it's unique hash in the storage location so every image will be fetched uniquely

+ Please note very importantly too that addressing the former problem of not seeing what you minting, the new version of the dApp allows the minter to see the Artwork to be minted on the frontend immediately the "Mint NFT" button is clicked and that gives the signer the opportunity to sign the transaction or reject it.

+ Note also that the "More NFT" button was taken down because it is not required for this version of the dApp as the only Art to be minted per time is what is neede to be dispalyed on the frontend.

 INTERACTING WITH THE dApp: